Ooma Office Pro vs. 8×8: 2022 Pricing and feature comparison

-Running a business in 2021 requires flexibility and staying in touch with customers and employees wherever they are.
-There are great alternatives to traditional phone companies like VoIP (Voice over Internet Protocol) phone services.
-Let’s look at how this phone technology works.
+Running a business in 2022 requires flexibility and staying in touch with customers and employees wherever they are.
+There are great alternatives to traditional phone lines such as VoIP (Voice over Internet Protocol) phone services.

 If Ooma and 8×8 are on your VoIP short list, use this post to help you compare the two.
 You will find out about pricing, key features and some of the factors that make these providers distinct.